manasesjesus/builtio-microservice-monitoring/README.md

 *   Cumulocity credentials, i.e. a tenant, username and password.
 *   A Cumulocity microservice deployed and subscribed to the tenant.

-Cumulocity microservices are server-side applications used to extend the platform with specific functionality.
-Developers are not restricted to any specific tech stack, however, there are certain requirements that must be met.
+Cumulocity microservices are server-side applications used to extend the platform with specific functionality and developers are not restricted to any specific tech stack.
+However, there are certain requirements that must be met.
 Review the [Microservice SDK guide](https://cumulocity.com/guides/microservice-sdk/introduction/) for more details.

 ### Setup

 On the Built.io dashboard, create a blank workflow and follow the steps below to configure it.<br>
 Make sure to save the workflow when changes are made on the actions or parameters.

-Initially, the workflow will contain the **Trigger** (left side) and the **Completion** (right side) actions.
+Initially and as seen on the following image, the workflow will contain the **Trigger** (left side) and the **Completion** (right side) actions.

 ![Blank workflow](/img/blank-workflow.png)